polkadot-api/polkadot-api-docs/docs/pages/recipes/simple-transfer.md

 This sample shows how to create a transaction on Westend, using the light-client, in order to transfer some assets from Alice to Bob.
-Simply crate an `index.ts` file with the following content in it:
+Simply create an `index.ts` file with the following content in it:

 ```ts